+Many people wonder if (and when) the “donut hole” will be eliminated.
 The good news?
-Over the years, the Affordable Care Act has been shrinking the coverage gap bit by bit each year.
-Where members once paid 100% of their costs in the gap, now their share of costs in the Coverage Gap is limited to 25% for both brand-name and generic drugs.
-The Coverage Gap is essentially closed, but still remains relevant when it comes to prescription drug coverage.2
+When the Affordable Care Act passed in 2010, it included provisions for gradually shrinking the coverage gap bit by bit each year.
+Before 2019, members once paid 100% of their costs in the gap.
+Now, their share of costs in the coverage gap is limited to 25% for both brand-name and generic drugs.2 The Coverage Gap is essentially closed, but still remains relevant when it comes to prescription drug coverage.3

 Understanding the coverage stages of your prescription drug coverage may help you manage your costs over the course of your plan year.